 The young couple from Nottingham, UK, who met while snowboarding in the French Alps, spent £20,000 (about $25,900) renovating the lorry into a 28-feet home to live in while they travel Europe.
 Today, the truck has been fitted out with a luxurious bedroom, living space, kitchen, and bathroom.

-The pair said they use the vehicle while enjoying the snowboarding season, as it works out cheaper than most accommodation.
-But the mobile home has proved so comfortable that Martin has now sold his house and bar in Nottingham to live in it full-time.
+The pair said they use the vehicle while enjoying the snowboarding season, as it works out cheaper than paying for accommodation.
+But the mobile home has proved so comfortable that Martin has decided to sell his house and bar in Nottingham to live in their new place.

 “About four years ago after a few too many beers, I thought about buying a big American RV.
 We bought the lorry in May this year.
 We spent four months working on it full-time.
 We are really lucky not to have to work, and we did everything ourselves.
 It’s amazing what you can do.
 We are not exactly slumming it.”

 They bought the yellow Hovis lorry on eBay for a mere £3,600 (approximately $4,670).
-The former landlord said he did most of the laboring while Iona, a chef from Scotland, designed the interior.
+Martin said he did most of the labor stuff and Iona was in charge of designing the interior.

 Although from the outside, it doesn’t look anything special, the inside of the truck has been transformed into a cozy and comfortable home.
 The mobile house is fully furnished and has everything Martin and Iona might need.